perfino Help

 Thresholds

 You will have different expectations with respect to different telemetries.
-For example, the heap usage often oscillates around a base line and where a steady increase is a sign of a bug in the application.
+For example, the heap usage often oscillates around a baseline and where a steady increase is a sign of a bug in the application.

 To detect anomalous conditions, you define thresholds with an optional lower and an optional upper bound.
 Threshold violations are counted on a per-VM basis or for each VM group.
 They do not have actions associated with them.
 Often, you will not want to take any action for single threshold violations, but only for a cascade of such conditions.